westerndigitalcorporation/zonedstorage.io/docs/getting-started/prerequisite.md

 [This section](../tools/sg3utils.md#sg3_utils) shows some examples of these utilities execution.

+### nvme-cli

+The
+<a href="https://github.com/linux-nvme/nvme-cli" target="_blank">*nvme-cli*</a>
+open-source project implements a command line utility to manage NVMe devices.
+NVMe Zoned Namespace support is provided implemented since version 1.12.

+The ZNS specific commands provided allow accessing the controller and namespace information, as well as managing zones of a zoned namespace.

+[This section](../tools/zns.md#nvme-cli) provides more details about the *nvme* utility and shows some examples of commands execution.

 ### libzbc

 *libzbc* is a user-space library that provides functions that are